 Friday 26 January Write over your troubles

 We’ve all got troubles, big or small.
-This inspiring workshop includes three quick sessions in which you can privately explore and purge any bad feelings.
-But you’ll spend most of the day learning powerful writing techniques that will be valuable for writing fiction or non-fiction—and also for dealing with real life.
+This inspiring workshop includes three quick sessions in which you can privately explore and purge any bad memories and feelings that linger on—maybe of grief, anger, shame, or fear.
+But you’ll spend most of the day learning powerful writing techniques that will be valuable for writing fiction or non-fiction, and also for dealing with real life.
 Writing from different perspectives, you can reframe and rewrite a familiar narrative any way you like: you can be the author and the hero of your own life story.

 Saturday 27 January A writers’ group that works for you